vsanda/airline-data-ingestion/README.md

 ## 📝 Notes

-- All data is intended for educational/demo use — not suitable for production or financial reporting.
+- All data is non-production and intended for educational/demo use only
-- The ingestion system is modular and DAG-friendly.
-Easily plug each loader script into an Airflow DAG with custom schedules.
-- Dates in filenames support partitioning and time-based loading in future transformations.
+- Dates in filenames support partitioning and future Airflow DAGs
+- PostgreSQL staging layer supports downstream dbt models (bronze, silver, gold)
+- This setup simulates real airline logistics complexity while remaining dev-friendly